- View Offline

 Note: Some experience with polygonal modeling in Maya and beginning knowledge of rigging and constraints will help you get the most from this course.

-Hi, I'm Adam Crespi, and welcome to Vehicle Rigging in Maya.
+- [Voiceover] Hi, I'm Adam Crespi and welcome to Vehicle Rigging in Maya.
 In this course, we'll look at constructing a rig for a car.
-We'll start out by getting the model in shape, checking for any geometry issues, and making sure everything is scaled to the right size, and right place.
-I'll show you how to do this by importing references using the Free Transforms tool, then I'll show you how to use the align tool to get controllers you created on the right parts of the car.
-I'll show you how to add non-linear squash deformers on the tires so they squeeze down onto the road correctly, and the right parenting order for the tires and wheel assemblies.
+We'll start out getting the model in shape, checking for any geometry issues and making sure everything is scaled to the right size and right place.
+I'll show you how to do this by importing references and using the freeze transforms tool.
+Then I'll show you how to you use the align tool to get controllers you've created on the right parts of the car.
+I'll show you how to add non linear squash deformers onto the tires so they squeeze down onto the road correctly and the right parenting order for the tires and wheel assemblies.